Chart Color Schemes

 Old Toongabbie has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five infrastructure projects have been identified by AreaSearch as potentially impacting the area's performance.
-These include Civic Link Pendle Hill, Pendle Hill Active Transport Link (Stage 2), Winston Hills Mall Food Court Renovation, and Fitzwilliam Road and Tucks Road Roundabout Upgrade.
-The following list details those most likely to be relevant.
+Five projects have been identified by AreaSearch as potentially impacting the area's performance: Civic Link Pendle Hill, Pendle Hill Active Transport Link (Stage 2), Winston Hills Mall Food Court Renovation, and Fitzwilliam Road and Tucks Road Roundabout Upgrade.
+These are considered key projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.